 23 years on, the need for Nacoa is greater than ever and our helpline remains at the heart of our work.
 As a small charity with just three full-time staff, finding time and energy for extra projects can sometimes be a struggle, particularly over the busy Christmas period.
 However, the Modular Digital team has gently guided us through the website process, respecting the need for the helpline to take priority.
 Thank you to them for their inspiration, patience and encouragement along the journey.
 We are so grateful for all their hard work.

-Thank you also to our former volunteer webmasters whose efforts and commitment brought Nacoa online and available to over 850,000 visits.
-We look forward with excitement to the future and to providing help and support for many more thousands of people affected by their parent’s drinking.
-With the help of our new website we will start to dismantle the stigma that surrounds addiction, allowing many more people to find a voice and ask for help.
+Thank you also to our former volunteer webmasters whose efforts and commitment brought Nacoa online.
+We look forward to providing help and support for many more thousands of people affected by their parent’s drinking.
+With the help of our new website we will start to dismantle the stigma that surrounds addiction, allowing people to find a voice and ask for help.

 Hilary Henriques MBE